Sanguine-perfectionist type (NP)

 © 2008 A.M.
 Benis

 NP types are usually reserved, unaggressive individuals, tending toward a sanguine complexion and a propensity to blush easily.
-This is the dutiful, aloof "quiet achiever," who is obsessive and compulsive with regard to order, symmetry and neatness, often reflected in handwriting.
-Despite being unaggressive, these individuals can be very, very stubborn.
-Low temperament individuals may be described as "rigid," "wooden," "melancholic," or "bovine," while high temperament individuals can be "nervous birds" and may be more prone to intemperate behavior.
-NP monarchs are sometimes "lambs among the wolves."
+The N trait of sanguinity is "bridled" by the P trait, so overt narcissism is absent.
+This is the dutiful, aloof "quiet achiever" who is obsessive and compulsive with regard to order, symmetry and neatness, often reflected in handwriting.
+Despite being unaggressive, these individuals can be very stubborn.
+Low temperament individuals may be described as "rigid", "wooden", "melancholic" or "bovine", while high temperament individuals can be "nervous birds" and may be more prone to intemperate behavior.
+NP monarchs are sometimes "lambs among the wolves".
 Tall and lean physical stature is common but not universal.

 Animal Model: orangutan, gorilla

 Inheritance pattern: An NP type must have at least one parent who is either an N or an NP type.

 Infertility: Increased probability of miscarriages and stillbirths when mated with either an A or a PA type.

 Rage: Narcissistic “N rage” (florid rage resembling a childish tantrum).

 Also known as: "Narcissistic-perfectionist type".
 Obsessive-compulsive personality.
 Phlegmatic-melancholic or bovine personality.
 "Nervous bird" personality.
 "The aloof achiever".

 Complexion: Tending toward sanguine or flushed in individuals of light skin color.
 Prone to blush very easily.